kahnwong/subsonic-discord-rpc/README.md

-# subsonic-discord-rpc
+# media-discord-rpc

-Display your listening activity from subsonic-compatible servers.
+Display your listening activity from subsonic-compatible servers & watching activity from jellyfin.